-It's helpful to examine sample use cases for specific tools to show how a vendor's product can meet the multifactor authentication needs and requirements of an enterprise.
-Here is a comparison of four of the leading products in the MFA space: EMC RSA Authentication Manager, which is part of its SecurID technology; Symantec Verisign VIP; CA Strong Authentication ; and Vasco Identikey Digipass (NOTE: The author has a consulting relationship with VASCO).
+It's helpful to examine sample use cases for specific tools to show how a vendor's product can meet the multifactor authentication (MFA) needs and requirements of an enterprise.

-This is typical of the MFA product space, and is why it's so important to understand which applications -- and under which circumstances -- an organization may want to deploy additional factors.
+This is typical of the MFA product space, and it's why it's so important to understand which applications -- and under which circumstances -- an organization may want to deploy for additional factors.

-Speaking of add-ons, before selecting an MFA solution based on its application support, it's important to understand how that support is delivered.
-All four of the top multifactor authentication vendors' products contain multiple server software components or agents that need to be installed to strengthen logins of such things as Outlook or SharePoint servers, for example (see the third column in the table below).
+Speaking of add-ons, before selecting an MFA product based on its application support, it's important to understand how each product delivers that support.
+All four of the top multifactor authentication vendors' products contain multiple server software components or agents that need installation to strengthen logins for programs such as Outlook or SharePoint servers.

 SSO or MFA: Which authentication method is better?

-What is happening, though, is SSO vendors are becoming more cloudy and branching out into the MFA space with support for a variety of tokens and access methods.
+What is happening, though, is SSO vendors are branching out into the MFA space with support for a variety of tokens and access methods.
 SecureAuth and Ping Identity are products typical of this genre.
 Why would an enterprise use SSO rather than a pure-play MFA tool?
-Here are a few reasons:
+There are a few reasons.

-Part of the evaluation process with MFA products is observing what happens as you go about using the normal day-to-day activities of these tools: registering new tokens and new users, setting up protection for a new application, modifying security policies, and figuring out why a user is in distress and can't login to corporate applications.
+Part of the evaluation process with MFA tools is observing how normal, day-to-day activities function with these systems, such as registering new tokens and new users, setting up protection for a new application, modifying security policies, and figuring out why a user can't log into corporate applications.

-All four of these products include lots of different reports and various format export options.
+All four of these products include different reports and various format export options.

 MFA tools and the rise of risk-based authentication

-The top multifactor vendors are adding the ability to strengthen their authentication methods with a relatively new mechanism that is variously called risk-based authentication (RBA), context-aware or adaptive access controls.
+The top multifactor vendors are adding the ability to strengthen their authentication methods with a relatively new mechanism that is variously called risk-based authentication (RBA) or adaptive authentication.
 This mechanism allows their customers to screen login requests and score them based on a particular behavioral corporate network.

 How does RBA work?

-Access to a particular business application goes through a series of trust hurdles, with riskier situations requiring more security so users don't necessarily know their logins are being vetted more carefully.
+Access to a particular business application goes through a series of trust hurdles, with riskier situations requiring more security, so users don't necessarily know their logins are being vetted more carefully.
 Moreover, this all happens in real time, just like the typical multifactor methods.
-This is similar to how many of the next-generation firewalls operate with their own risk scoring tools of internal network packet behavior.
+This is similar to how many next-generation firewalls operate with their own risk scoring tools of internal network packet behavior.

-• Location-based: Either by detecting the physical endpoint or specific geographic location.
-For example, if the user logged in ten minutes ago from Canada, and is now trying to log in from China, it's definitely considered a higher-risk transaction.
+- Location-based authentication: Either by detecting a user's physical endpoint or a specific geographic location.
+For example, if the user logged in ten minutes ago from Canada and is now trying to log in from China, that is definitely considered a higher-risk transaction.
 Other attributes can figure into the overall risk score, too.

-• Activity-based: For example, large-value account transfers have a higher risk associated than just a balance inquiry.
+- Activity-based authentication: For example, large-value account transfers have a higher risk associated with them than a balance inquiry.

-• Changes in usual transaction patterns: If a user is doing something that doesn't match his or her purchase history, then that becomes a riskier transaction, and authentication requests and logins are challenged with additional authentication measures.
+- Changes in usual transaction patterns: If a user is doing something that doesn't match his or her purchase history, then that is a riskier transaction and authentication requests and logins will be challenged with additional authentication measures.
 Challenging unusual spending patterns creates a barrier that a hacker or fraudster can't easily circumvent without doing the customer the disservice of demanding such authentication in a blanket manner.

 Pricing can get complicated when RBA mechanisms are added to the MFA equation, however.
-As an example, with Symantec's VIP multifactor authentication product, RBA adds an extra charge of $3 per circumstances before a customer enters a user per month to the price tag.
+As an example, with Symantec's VIP multifactor authentication product, RBA adds an extra charge of $3 per circumstance before a customer can add a user per month to the price tag.
 This makes calculating the ultimate price tag that much more complex.

-As more users make use of their mobile devices for more of their computing needs, the MFA vendors have to support logins from mobiles and Web-based applications.
-Enterprises may also want a way to store multiple factors on users' phones and tablets so they don't have to carry around (and the company doesn't have to deploy and support) traditional hardware-based key fob tokens.
+As more workers use their mobile devices for their computing needs, MFA vendors have to support logins from mobile devices and web-based applications.
+Enterprises may also want a way to store multiple factors on users' phones and tablets so they don't have to carry -- and the company doesn't have to deploy and support -- traditional, hardware-based key fob tokens.

-Each of these four products supports the basic four mobile operating systems: Windows Phone, Apple iOS, Android and BlackBerry.
-This is true for most of the multifactor authentication vendors these days, so it shouldn't be an issue unless there are some aging phone OS versions or an odd Android handset in the mobile fleet that isn't covered by the chosen vendor.
+Each of these four products still supports the four mobile operating systems most commonly found in enterprises: Apple iOS, Android, Windows Phone and BlackBerry.
+This is true for most multifactor authentication vendors these days, so it shouldn't be an issue except in the case of aging phone OSes or the odd Android handset in the mobile fleet that a chosen vendor does not cover.

-Be sure to check the fine print for the particular OS versions supported when investigating MFA products.
+Be sure to check the fine print for the supported OS versions when investigating multifactor authentication tools.

 Multiple token support

-RSA, Symantec and VASCO are tops when it comes to tokens: Each product has a wide collection of hardware and software tokens that can be deployed as additional authentication factors.
+RSA, Symantec and OneSpan are top choices when it comes to tokens.
+Each product has a wide collection of hardware and software tokens that deploy as additional authentication factors if necessary.
 This gives them the most flexibility in terms of securing particular logins and services that can meet just about any situation.

-Meanwhile, some of the products, such as VASCO's and Symantec's, offer desktop software in addition to their mobile apps to run the one-time password generators.
-While this is a nice-to-have feature, unless most of a business' users are exclusive to their desktops, this is probably not a reason to choose either of those products over other MFA products.
+Meanwhile, some of the products, such as Symantec's VIP, offer desktop software in addition to their mobile apps to run the one-time password generators.
+While this can be a useful feature, unless most of a business' users are exclusive to their desktops, it's probably not a reason to choose one product over other MFA products.

-The promise of FIDO is to consolidate authentications across a wide swath of Web-based resources, and remove the need to store the digital identity on any particular site.
+FIDO's goal is to consolidate authentication across a wide swath of web-based resources and remove the need to store the digital identity on any particular site.
 Only two of these four major multifactor authentication vendors, RSA and OneSpan, offer FIDO-certified products, however.

-Any of these four products would do a solid job in providing MFA protection.
-All of them support mobile token methods, have somewhat flexible authentication methods, and some are even rising to the challenge with moving into risk-based methods, too.
+Any of these four MFA products would do a solid job providing multifactor authentication protection.
+All of them support mobile token methods, have somewhat flexible authentication methods and have moved into risk-based methods.

-Their differences are more a matter of packaging, pricing and whether an organization's staff can understand and act on the various reports that each produces, which is more a matter of style than substance.
-Certainly, these four should be in the starting lineup for any request for proposals or pilot projects.
+The differences are more a matter of packaging, pricing and whether an organization's staff can understand and act upon the various reports the products produce.
+These four products should be in the starting lineup for any requests for proposals or pilot projects.